 Most Waitākere College rules and expectations are obvious and based on common sense and respect for the learning rights of all students.
-They are explained in the 'Code of Conduct' and 'The Waitākere Way'.
+They are explained in 'The Waitākere Way'.
 Expectations of behaviour, day-to-day School Routines and Uniform Regulations are displayed on classroom bulletin boards, at the Student Centre and on notice boards around the school.
-All students should become familiar with these expectations and endeavour to meet them.
+Students have the responsibility to become familiar with these expectations and endeayour to meet them.